dedickinson/community/tutorials/deploy-dependency-track/index.md

     --project=$GCP_PROJECT_ID
 ```

-Next, we create a private GKE cluster.
+Next, create a private GKE cluster.
 The code below creates a private cluster, but
 the Kubernetes control plane is available on a public endpoint.
 This will allow you,
 for the purposes of this tutorial, to access the cluster with `kubectl` from Cloud Shell.
 In a production environment you'll likely seek to limit access to the control plane.
 Review